Less important synonyms are words that describe things that do not matter much. In very simple English, less important means not a big deal.

 Small Fry

-Meaning: Not important person or thing.
+Meaning: Not an important person or thing.

 Examples: